quii/learn-go-with-tests/pointers/readme.md

 ## Refactor

-There is a temptation to add a table driven test for `Withdraw` tests but let's resist that tempotation for now.
+There is a temptation to add a table driven test for `Withdraw` but let's resist that temptation for now.

 Hopefully you may be thinking that the error of "oh no" could maybe be a little improved.